Archive for February, 2006

 Obviously a decent, marmot-friendly publication such as this would never condone such gruesome behavior.
 A clam knife, for God’s sake.

-But there is a simple solution, based on an elementary utilitarian calculation, that seems to have been overlooked by all.
-Take the overweening little rodent by the scruff of the neck and scoop out his beady little eyeballs with a clam knife.
-From that day forward, Ol’ Blind Phil might be as umbrageous as the spreading pall of Vesuvius, but would he see his shadow?
-I think not.
+But there is a simple solution, based on an elementary utilitarianist calculation, that seems to have been overlooked by all.
+Take the overweening little rodent by the scruff of the neck and scoop out his beady little eyeballs with an oyster knife.
+From that day forward, Ol’ Blind Phil might be as umbrageous as the spreading pall of Vesuvius, but seehis shadow?
+I don’t think so.

-Wow, the phone lines are already jammed.
-No need to thank me, folks.
+No need to thank me.
 Just doing my job.

 As usual, there is an interesting conversation underway at Bill Vallicella’s place.
 Dr. V offered a post, entitled Lust, that is brief enough to quote in its entirety: